 Creating Permanent Marker Designs

 In my experience, even if the finished project is baked to set the ink, Sharpie ink designs like these still semi-permanent rather than permanent.
-If you want to make similar dishes that last, there are specialised paint markers available for creating designs on glass and/or ceramics, like the Pebeo example from my craft stash pictured below.
+If you want to make similar dishes that last, there are specialised paint markers available for creating permanent designs on glass and/or ceramics, like the Pebeo example from my craft stash pictured below.
 You can buy these from craft stores or online retailers.
 Check out the ceramic markers on Amazon (affiliate link) for product ideas.